What are key performance requirements for data centre roof specification?

 DensDeck® Roof Boards, when installed as cover boards over the insulation layer, can help improve the overall fire resistance of the roof system from external sources.
 When installed over the roof deck as roof boards, they can help slow the spread of internal fires.

-DensDeck® Roof Boards are non-combustible as described and tested in accordance with ASTM E136.
+DensDeck® Roof Boards are classified as A1 in accordance with EN 13501-1 and non-combustible as described and tested in accordance with ASTM E136.
 The cover board increased roof build-up fire performance in various data centre roof build-ups, such as the Amazon data centre in Zaragoza.

 There are currently over 180,000 roofing assemblies that use DensDeck® Roof Boards as a roof board and are class 1 fire rated by Factory Mutual (FM).
 As of May 4th, 2022, there are 336,060 A-rated assemblies that use a DensDeck® Roof Board in a cover board application in FM’s RoofNav database.